Tonksthebear/gaggle/memory-bank/progress.md

 - **Association Simplification:** Relationships are derived from message data, eliminating the need for dedicated join tables or polymorphic associations.
 - **Notification Workflow:** Clearly defined rules for how and when notifications are generated, minimizing complexity during development.

+## Current Status
+- Gaggle::Session managing the running executables
+- Removed that model from autoload so that the class variables don't get reset whenever a file gets saved
+- Full session management from starting the executable, viewing the session, messaging the session, and stopping the session

 ## Next Steps
 1. Implement database migrations for:
    - `gaggle_gooses`